The Chairman of News is Exercising Options

-Yesterday it was reported that the Chairman of News (NWSA), Rupert Murdoch, exercised options to sell 97,657 NWSA shares for a total transaction value of $1.5M.
+On August 18 it was reported that the Chairman of News (NWSA), Rupert Murdoch, exercised options to sell 93,451 NWSA shares for a total transaction value of $1.43M.

 In addition to Rupert Murdoch, 4 other NWSA executives reported Sell trades in the last month.
 Following Rupert Murdoch’s last NWSA Sell transaction on August 15, 2019, the stock climbed by 1.8%.